Jak2k/htmx-rust-tera-template/README.md

 ## Getting Started

 1. Click the "Use this template" button on the github page to create a new repository based on this template.
-2. Clone your new repository
+2. Clone your new repository.
+3. Install the [codetour extension](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.codetour) in vscode.
-3. Run `cargo run` to start the server (or 'bacon run' if you have [bacon](https://crates.io/crates/bacon) installed)
+3. Run `cargo run` to start the server (or 'bacon run' if you have [bacon](https://crates.io/crates/bacon) installed).
-4. Open http://localhost:8080 in your browser
+4. Open http://localhost:8080 in your browser.

 ## Libraries in this template